simogeo/Filemanager/ReadMe.txt

 getfolder
 ---------
-The getfolder method returns an array of file objects representing the contents of the given directory (indicated by a "path" parameter).
+The getfolder method returns an array of file and folder objects representing the contents of the given directory (indicated by a "path" parameter).
 It should call the getinfo method to retrieve the properties of each file.
 A boolean parameter "getsizes" indicates whether image dimensions should be returned for each item.
+Folders should always be returned before files.
 Optionally a "type" parameter can be specified to restrict returned files (depending on the connector).
 If a "type" parameter is given for the main index.html URL, the same parameter value is reused and passed to getfolder.
 This can be used for example to only show image files in a file system tree.

 Example Request: